Vincent-Millane/cname-cloaking/README.md

 ### Tips

 - In my observations, I have found that it is risky to use Android applications that have hard-coded calls to trackers, bugs and advertising agencies.
 I assume the same applies to iPhones, but I don't have any to verify this.
-As far as possible, use a good browser with extensions that protect your privacy (high marks to ‘cookie autodelete’ (https://github.com/Cookie-AutoDelete/Cookie-AutoDelete) for taking care of cookies).
+As far as possible, use a good browser with extensions that protect your privacy (high marks to [cookie-autodelete](https://github.com/Cookie-AutoDelete/Cookie-AutoDelete "Cookie-Autodelete extension for Chrome, Mozilla, Edge") for taking care of cookies).
 This will be enough to block all these malicious trackers, although there are a few caveats.

 - It is possible that the regexes can block sub-domains of sites that you like with Pihole, the solution is to set the blocked line to ‘Allow’ to authorise this sub-domain or to go faster, you can type the following in a console:
 `sudo pihole --allow-regex '(\.|^)subdomain\.domain\.com$'`